Last Updated on Jun 15, 2022 by Nikitha

 - Value or long-term investors since it helps them find out the underlying value of the stock, growth potential, generate pricing targets, and ascertain whether the stock is worth the price they are paying

-- Corporate managers and accountants for gauging and improving the profit-making ability of an organization by streamlining its operations.
-It also helps them understand where they stand against the competition
+- Corporate managers and accountants use it to gauge and improve an organisation’s profit-making ability by streamlining its operations.
+It also helps them understand where they stand against the competition.

 Pros of fundamental analysis